Bogota Man Killed In Predawn House Fire

-CPR was in progress as the unresponsive 70-something military veteran was rushed to Hackensack University Medical Center, where he was pronounced dead, responders said.
+CPR was in progress as the unresponsive 74-year-old military veteran was rushed to Hackensack University Medical Center, where he was pronounced dead, responders said.

 A woman who lived with him in the single-family house at the corner of River Road at West Main Street escaped after the three-alarm fire ignited around 6 a.m.
 Nov.
 18, Bergen County Prosecutor Mark Musella said.